nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 627
 00:38:36,698 --> 00:38:41,123
-[SPEAKER_05]: one-on-one columns, Adam, Ethan, and Scott,
+[SPEAKER_05]: one-on-one calls, Adam, Ethan, and Scott, Sai, whoever it is

 628
 00:38:41,103 --> 00:38:45,780
-[SPEAKER_05]: that you want to pull in, but I want to stop the intake process
+[SPEAKER_05]: that you want to pull in, but I want to start the intake process

 629
 00:38:45,760 --> 00:38:46,909